 2.2.2 At any time to report to the University promptly any disrepair, damage, defect or loss affecting the Room or the Building or the Contents.

 2.3 To permit the University in an emergency to contact those identified by you as next of kin, emergency contact or your 'Named Person'.

 2.4.1 That all visitors invited into the Room or Building by you must comply with the obligations in this Agreement (except the obligation to pay the Licence Fee) and that you must pay all reasonable costs and expenses properly incurred by the University as a result of any of your visitors failing to comply with the terms of this Agreement.

-2.4.2 That no visitors shall be allowed to remain in the Room or Building overnight except for one adult visitor unless by prior agreement with the Accommodation Manager.
+2.4.2 That no visitors shall be allowed to remain in the Room or Building overnight except for one adult visitor unless by prior written or verbal agreement with the Accommodation Manager.
 All visitors shall be 18 years of age or over and may stay overnight for a maximum of two nights in any consecutive seven nights.
 The online visitor form must be completed in advance of the date of the visit.
 You must remain with your visitor in the Room or Building.
-All other visitors must leave the Room and Building by 23:30.
+All other visitors must leave the Room and Building by 23.30.